-Performance measure 2022/23 Target 2022/23 Actual Commentary Number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1,000 sewerage connections to the sewerage system 1 . ≤3 per 1,000 connections 0.55 Achieved 2021/22: 1.8 Achieved Target achieved.
-Where the territorial authority attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, median response 2 .
+Performance measure 2022/23 Target 2022/23 Actual Commentary Number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1,000 sewerage connections to the sewerage system. ≤3 per 1,000 connections 1.26 Achieved 2021/22: 1.8 Achieved Target achieved.
+Where the territorial authority attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, median response.
 Attendance time: from the time that the Council receives notification to the time that service personnel reach the site. ≤1 hour (60 minutes) 42 minutes Achieved 2021/22: 48 minutes Achieved Target achieved.
 Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, median response.
 Resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the blockage or other fault. ≤4 hours (240 minutes) 111 minutes Achieved 2021/22: 110 minutes Achieved Target achieved.
 The total number of complaints received by Council about sewage odour, sewerage system faults, sewerage blockages and the Council's response to issues with its sewerage system, expressed per 1,000 connections to the Council's sewerage system. ≤10 per 1,000 connections 4.88 Achieved 2021/22: 6.63 Achieved Target achieved.
 Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of convictions received by the Council in relation to those resource consents.
-0 2 Not achieved 2021/22: 0 Achieved Two non-compliance notices were received this financial year for the Raglan and Te Kauwhata wastewater treatment plants.
-Plans are in place to remedy these non- compliances.
+0 0 Achieved 2021/22: 0 Achieved Target achieved.